-If this unit is being matched with an approved line set that was previously charged with mineral oil, the line set must be flushed prior to installation.
+If this unit is being matched with an approved line set or indoor unit coil that was previously charged with mineral oil, or if it is being matched with a coil which was manufactured before January of 1999, the coil and line set must be flushed prior to installation.
 Take care to empty all existing traps.
-Polyvinyl ether (PVE) oils are used in Lennox units charged with R454B refrigerant.
+Polyvinyl ether (PVE) and polyol ester (POE) oils are used in Lennox variable-capacity units charged with R454B refrigerant.
 Residual mineral oil can act as an insulator, preventing proper heat transfer.
 It can also clog the expansion device and reduce system performance and capacity.
 Failure to properly flush the system per this instruction and the detailed Installation and Service Procedures manual will void the warranty.